 - Whole raw pecans

-- TO MAKE THE CRUST: Pulse the pecans into powder in your food processor, then add the dates and keep processing until everything sticks together.
+- To make the crust, pulse the pecans into a powdery flour in your food processor, then add the dates and keep processing until everything sticks together.
 Press into a pie dish and put in the fridge.

-- TO MAKE THE FILLING: Blend all the ingredients until smooth.
+- To make the filling, blend all the ingredients until smooth.
 Spread onto your crust and arrange the pecans on top.
 Put back in the fridge for 2 hours or overnight.
-Slice.
-Chomp.
+Slice and enjoy!

 This recipe has been re-printed with permission from Rawsome Vegan Baking by Emily Von Euw, Page Street Publishing Co.
 2014.

 Nutrition facts do not include pecans for topping.